golightstream/lightstream-prism-dns/plugin/cache/README.md

   available as long as it has not been expired for longer than **DURATION** (default 1 hour).
 By default, the _cache_ plugin will attempt to refresh the cache entry after sending the expired cache entry to the client.
 The responses have a TTL of 0. **REFRESH_MODE** controls the timing of the expired cache entry refresh.
-  `verified` will first verify that an entry is still unavailable from the source before sending the expired entry to the client.
+  `verify` will first verify that an entry is still unavailable from the source before sending the expired entry to the client.
   `immediate` will immediately send the expired entry to the client before checking to see if the entry is available from the source. **REFRESH_MODE** defaults to `immediate`.
-Setting this value to `verified` can lead to increased latency when serving stale responses, but will prevent stale entries from ever being served if an updated response can be retrieved from the source.
+Setting this value to `verify` can lead to increased latency when serving stale responses, but will prevent stale entries from ever being served if an updated response can be retrieved from the source.

 ## Capacity and Eviction